aniruddh-bhandarkar/portfolio-cse2231/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > disclose that here as well.

 I have chosen a Command Line Interface Design with 4-5 options for the user to pick up from.
-I plan on
+These are the different I plan on creating an enum  for these options which is similar to the days of the week.
+That enum will be called on and the user can select the corresponding command for it.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my